juman-j/JAMIK/README.md

 This repository contains _the backend part_ of the final project of the master's program Data Analytics for Business at the Prague University of Economics and Business.

+Authors of this part of the project:
+- Artem Sorokin
+- Jan Doleček
+- Kryštof Dostál (the recommendation engine)
+---

 The goal of the project was to create a web application to generate a personalized restaurant menu.
 ### Basic Functions: